 All life insurance policies include a two-year suicide exclusion clause.
 If the insured dies by suicide during the first two years, the policy won’t pay a death benefit—only a refund of premiums.

-Some insurers may add a permanent suicide exclusion for applicants with severe mental health histories.
+Some insurers offering life insurance with bipolar disorder may add a permanent suicide exclusion for applicants with severe mental health histories.
 This means suicide would never be covered, regardless of how long the policy has been in force.

 These clauses are in place to prevent misuse of life insurance.
 While it may sound harsh, they help keep premiums manageable for all policyholders.